dotnet/docs/docs/csharp/pattern-matching.md

 *Pattern Matching constructs* enable you to easily manage control flow among different variables and types that are not related by an inheritance hierarchy.
-You can also the control logic to use any condition you test on the variable.
+You can also control logic to use any condition you test on the variable.
 It enables patterns and idioms that you'll need more often as you build more distributed applications, where data and the methods that manipulate that data are separate.
-You'll notice that the shape structs used in this sample do not contain any methods, just read only properties.
+You'll notice that the shape structs used in this sample do not contain any methods, just read-only properties.
 Pattern Matching works with any data type.
 You write expressions that examine the object, and make control flow decisions based on those conditions.